 Core Principles of Effective Traction Measurement

-User-Centric Focus: The most valuable metrics center on user behavior rather than purely technical or financial indicators.
-Understanding how users engage with your app provides insights into product-market fit and long-term sustainability.
+Effective traction metrics should center on user behavior rather than purely technical or financial indicators.

-Cohort-Based Analysis: Tracking metrics across user cohorts reveals trends, seasonal patterns, and the impact of product changes on different user segments over time.
+- Cohort-Based Analysis: Tracking metrics across user cohorts reveals trends, seasonal patterns, and the impact of product changes on different user segments over time.
+A cohort is a group of users that share a common characteristic, like signup date.

-Marketplace founders often underestimate the nuances in fundraising compared to consumer-focused peers.
-The funding guide for consumer & marketplace startups breaks down what really changes in pitch positioning and investor lens across both models.
+Marketplace founders often underestimate fundraising nuances compared to consumer-focused peers.
+Our funding guide breaks down what changes in pitching and investor perspective.

 Daily and Monthly Active Users (DAU/MAU)